Grid-based Forecast Evaluation

 Plot ROC Curves

 We can also plot the Receiver operating characteristic (ROC) Curves based on forecast and testing-catalog.
-In the figure below, False Positive Rate is the normalized cumulative forecast rate, after sorting cells in decreasing order of rate.
-The “True Positive Rate” is the normalized cumulative area.
+In the figure below, True Positive Rate is the normalized cumulative forecast rate, after sorting cells in decreasing order of rate.
+The “False Positive Rate” is the normalized cumulative area.
 The dashed line is the ROC curve for a uniform forecast, meaning the likelihood for an earthquake to occur at any position is the same.
 The further the ROC curve of a forecast is to the uniform forecast, the specific the forecast is.
-When comparing the forecast ROC curve against an catalog, one can evaluate if the forecast is more or less specific (or smooth) at different level or seismic rate.
+When comparing the forecast ROC curve against a catalog, one can evaluate if the forecast is more or less specific (or smooth) at different level or seismic rate.

 Note: This figure just shows an example of plotting an ROC curve with a catalog forecast.

-print("Plotting ROC curve")
+print("Plotting concentration ROC curve")

-ROC Curve
+Concentration ROC Curve

-Plotting ROC curve
+Plotting concentration ROC curve

 Calculate Kagan’s I_1 score